nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 ### PKCE in OAuth 2.0 Authorization code flow

 * Proof Key for Code Exchange (PKCE) adds additional security while exchanging authorization code between client and OAuth server
-* A random string (called code verifier) is generated and the hash of it (called code challenge) is sent along the login request to OAuth server.
+* A random string (called code verifier) is generated and the hash of it (called code challenge) is sent along the login request to OAuth server
 * After successful login by the user and receiving authorization code by client, the client sends the code verifier along with the client credentials in the token request.
-The OAuth server validates the token request by verifyin
+The OAuth server validates the token request by verifying the code challenge and code verifier
+* By adopting PKCE, even if the authorization code is sniffed by the malicious parties, they cannot impersonate the client since the code c
 *

 ![OAuth authorization code flow with PKCE workflow](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/oauth%20authorization%20code%20flow%20with%20pkce%20workflow.png?raw=true)